 How do you feel about granola?
 I’m extremely picky and rarely eat store-bought granola.
 I think it’s something to do with the brown rice syrup that’s usually used as a sweetener–it’s just not my thing.
 When I had the opportunity to review Montreal-based Oatbox, I was more than excited, because I knew their granola would be different from the rest.

 First off, check out their beautiful website.
-The food photography is an immediate stand-out, and as a creative person, I’m always drawn to the amount of attention a company pays to their design.
+Food photography is an immediate stand-out, and as a creative person, I’m always drawn to the amount of attention a company pays to its design.
 Oatbox excels in all these areas.
 Their site has the aesthetic of a food blog by using large, captivating images with a clear, rustic style.

-I work from home, and as a buzzing busy bee I tend to jump out of bed and get straight to work, often forgetting the most important meal of the day until my stomach angrily reminds me.
+I work from home, and as a buzzing busy bee, I tend to jump out of bed and get straight to work, often forgetting the most important meal of the day until my stomach angrily reminds me.
 Oatbox is a monthly subscription that delivers right to your door, once a month, and takes care of breakfast so you don’t have to.
-There’s even a cute little glass jar you’ll get with your first order, if you prefer to take your breakkie to-go.
+There’s even a cute little glass jar you’ll get with your first order if you prefer to take your break to-go.

-Each Oatbox comes with two flavours.
+Each Oatbox comes with two flavors.
 You’ll get an email a few days before your box is sent, in which case you can decide to go ahead with the order, or skip until the next month.
 You can even tailor your subscription to avoid mixes that contain your allergens.
-Here are the two flavours I tested out:
+Here are the two flavors I tested out: